Gibbonm/Final_Project/README.md

 This project was developed using XAMPP.

-To install website first Download the Module website.zip folder from Gthub and unzip it.
+First download the Final_Project from github.It will download to the download folder as Final_Project-master.zip extract the files from Final_Project-master.zip to the Final_Project-master folder

+In the Final_Project-master folder there is the Module website.zip folder. extract the files from this folder.

-Place the module website folder into the htdocs folder in  XAMPP.
+Inside the extracted "module website" folder there is another folder called "Module website" copy this folder and place the extracted "Module website" folder into the "htdocs" folder in  XAMPP.

-Then download module database folder. in the folder are two databases register.sql and web_apps.sql.
+There are two sql files in the  module database folder, register.sql and web_apps.sql.
 Using MySQL create a database called register and import the tables and data using the register.sql file.

 Using MySQL create a database called web_apps and import the tables and data using the web_apps.sql file.